dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux-setup.md

   Access timestamps (atime) are written using the default option, `relatime`.
   This makes a lot of otherwise-unnecessary writes, degrading performance.
 - Add `noacl` everywhere.
-  There's probably no performance gain to disable ACL, but you almost definitely don't need it.
+  There’s probably no performance gain to disable ACL, but you almost definitely don’t need it.
 -  Add `noexec`, `nodev`, and `nosuid` to `/tmp` and `/var/tmp` (if they exist).

 ### Consider compression.